kapilchandel5/NASA-Astronomy-Picture/README.md

 ## Improvement scope
-* Needs to setup dependency Injection
+* Needs to setup dependency Injection currently depedency is initilizing with in classes so code can become losely coupled
-* Image donwloading caching should be in NetworkService Module
+* Core can be created as sperate module
-* For UI needs to create Design Materail module
+* For UI needs to create Design module
 * Code refactoring required at some places.
-* Test cases needs more covrage.
+* Need to write test cases